MicrosoftDocs/azure-aks-docs/articles/aks/gpu-cluster.md

 4. Now that you successfully installed the NVIDIA device plugin, you can check that your [GPUs are schedulable](#confirm-that-gpus-are-schedulable) and [run a GPU workload](#run-a-gpu-enabled-workload).

 ### Skip GPU driver installation (preview)

 If you want to control the installation of the NVidia drivers or use the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html), you can skip the default GPU driver installation.
 Microsoft **doesn't support or manage** the maintenance and compatibility of the NVidia drivers as part of the node image deployment.

 [!INCLUDE [preview features callout](~/reusable-content/ce-skilling/azure/includes/aks/includes/preview/preview-callout.md)]

+1. Register or update the aks-preview extension using the [`az extension add`][az-extension-add] or [`az extension update`][az-extension-update] command.

+    ```azurecli-interactive
+    # Register the aks-preview extension
+    az extension add --name aks-preview

+    # Update the aks-preview extension
+    az extension update --name aks-preview
+    ```

+2. Create a node pool using the [`az aks nodepool add`][az-aks-nodepool-add] command with the `--skip-gpu-driver-install` flag to skip automatic GPU driver installation.

+    ```azurecli-interactive
+    az aks nodepool add \
+        --resource-group myResourceGroup \
+        --cluster-name myAKSCluster \
+        --name gpunp \
+        --node-count 1 \
+        --skip-gpu-driver-install \
+        --node-vm-size Standard_NC6s_v3 \
+        --enable-cluster-autoscaler \
+        --min-count 1 \
+        --max-count 3
+    ```

+    Adding the `--skip-gpu-driver-install` flag during node pool creation skips the automatic GPU driver installation.
+Any existing nodes aren't changed.
+You can scale the node pool to zero and then back up to make the change take effect.

 ### Use NVIDIA GPU Operator with AKS